PaulKinlan/paul.kinlan.me/content/2018-07-15-Google-Doesn-t-Have-the-Guts-to-Make-Page-Speed-Actually-Matter.markdown

 ---
+date: 2018-07-15 10:06:39.401000+00:00
+link: https://redfin.engineering/google-doesnt-have-the-guts-to-make-page-speed-actually-matter-ab2a1a8fe496
 slug: google-doesn-t-have-the-guts-to-make-page-speed-actually-matter
-date: 2018-07-15T10:06:39.401Z
+summary: This post discusses the importance of web performance and the role of different stakeholders in prioritizing it.
+It highlights the trend of increasing JavaScript usage, impacting page load times, especially on less powerful devices or slower networks.
+The author argues that while Google's intervention could be impactful, the long-term solution lies in businesses recognizing the positive correlation between web performance and conversion rates, making it a business priority rather than an afterthought.
+Tools and guidance are available to help, but ultimately, a shift in industry mindset is essential for sustained improvement.
+tags:
+- web performance
+- javascript
+- page speed
+- conversion rates
+- business impact
+- developer tools
+- industry trends
 title: Google Doesn't Have the Guts to Make Page Speed Actually Matter
-link: https://redfin.engineering/google-doesnt-have-the-guts-to-make-page-speed-actually-matter-ab2a1a8fe496
-tags: ['link', 'performance']

 ---
 Dan from Redfin has a great post about prioritising web speed: